google/grr-doc/docs/maintaining-and-tuning/user-management/limiting-access-with-routers.md

 GRR has a notion of *API call routers*.
 Every API request that GRR server handles is processed in a following fashion:

-1. A username of a user making the request is matched against rules in the router configuration file (as defined in `API.RouterACLConfigFile` config option).
+1. A username of a user making the request is matched against rules in the router configuration file (as defined in the `API.RouterACLConfigFile` config option).
     - If router configuration file is not set, a default router is used.
 Default router is specified in the `API.DefaultRouter` configuration option.
     - If one of the rules in the `API.RouterACLConfigFile` matches, then a router from the matching rule is used.
-2. API router is used to process the request.
+2. The API router is used to process the request.

 GRR has a few predefined API routers: